Moving Away from VMware? Keep Your Options Open

 Beyond technical questions, the biggest blocker in all three scenarios is time.

 Moving to a new virtualization platform can require years to plan and implement.
-If a company on an active SnS feels like it only has until the end of the agreement to make such a serious change or risk losing support for the virtualized hardware they rely on, it’s easy to see why many of the customers opting for a Broadcom bundle only make the leap because they think they must.
+If a company that is still on an active SnS feels like it only has until the end of the agreement to make such a serious change or risk losing support for the virtualized hardware they rely on, it’s easy to see why many of the customers opting for a Broadcom bundle only make the leap because they think they must.

 Gain insight into industry-only news, access to webinars, tips and tricks, blog posts, podcasts, and guides, surrounding topics like cybersecurity, reducing software support and maintenance costs and much more, all delivered to your inbox each month.